seamaster300/MeshBank-documentation/Roadmap.md

 ### What should the results be?
 1. User can send, receive, and invest their Mesh
-  a.
-Send
+   - Send
-  b.
-Receive
+   - Receive
-  c.
-Invest
+   - Invest

 ### What are the boundaries of this project?